jaysoo/jaysoo.ca/_posts/2015-11-21-avoid-unnecessary-indirection.markdown

 things going on in the system.
 So if you find yourself constantly having to load a bunch of objects in your head in order to reason about the system, then it might be another sign that something is amiss.

-## Acting On Bad Indirections
+## Acting On Bad Indirection

-Once you've identified bad indirections, the best course of action is usually to undo the damage and inline the code.
+Once you've identified bad indirection, the best course of action is usually to undo the damage and inline the code.
 Some editors will help you inline your functions, variables, etc., with a quick command.
 Once inlined, it is much easier to see the bigger picture.